Bromgard/rcblack/grammar/verbs_strong_3-5.md

 * [eta](https://en.wiktionary.org/wiki/eta#Etymology_2_5)
 * [fregna](https://en.wiktionary.org/wiki/fregna#Old_Norse)

-Since the language(s) that corresponds to our reconstructions of Indo-European were spoken there has been an ongoing process of verbs in all the descendent languages to to slowly move from the strong verbs to weak verbs.
-This process is ongoing today.
+The strong verbs in all Indo-European languages are slowly and gradually migrating to the weak verbs.
+This has been happening since Indo-European was in use and is still happening today.
 Take a look at the following verbs.
 These verbs have weak present tenses whereas the past tenses still preserve the strong endings.

 * [biðja](https://en.wiktionary.org/wiki/bi%C3%B0ja#Old_Norse)
 * [liggja](https://en.wiktionary.org/wiki/liggja#Old_Norse)